*CURRENT MAKE TIMES please click here | Free US insured shipping

 Custom Info/FAQ

-IMPORTANT: most custom work takes 12–14 weeks right now* (please check out current make times here; some rings are being completed much sooner depending on our work queue and the design details) to complete once the design, gemstone selection, etc. are finalized.
+Custom/bespoke timing: Most custom work takes up to 16 weeks* (I may need extra time if there are casting issues/stone setting delays) right now due to high order volume* (please check out current make times here; some rings are being completed much sooner depending on our work queue and the design details) to complete once the design, gemstone selection, etc. are finalized.
 Please plan accordingly and reach out early to start your piece.
-If you have a special date and it's within reason, please let me know and I'll see if I'm able to accommodate.
+If you have a special date and it's within reason, please let me know when you place the order, and I'll be able to confirm if I can accommodate.
 If you're on a tight crunch, I recommend checking out the ready to ship collection (we can resize any of these pieces).

 **Once you've read through the FAQ, you may submit a custom inquiry via the custom/bespoke form.
 Please note it may take up to 5 business days for a response.